 - 2 cups blueberries

-- Preheat oven to 400 degrees (F).
+- Position a rack in the middle of your oven.
+Preheat oven to 400 degrees (F).
 Line a 12-cup muffin tin with paper liners and set aside.

-- In a large bowl, sift together 2 and 3/4 cups of the flour, baking powder, salt, and nutmeg.
+- In a large bowl, sift together the flour, baking powder, salt, and nutmeg.
 Set aside.

 - In the bowl of a stand mixer fitted with the paddle attachment, or in a large bowl using a handheld electric mixer, beat together the butter and sugar on medium speed until light fluffy, about 3 minutes, scraping the bowl as needed.

-- Add eggs, one at a time, beating well after each addition.
+- Add eggs, one at a time, beating well after each addition, and scraping the bottom and sides of the bowl as needed.
 Add in the vanilla.
 Turn mixer off.

-- In a spouted measuring cup, combine the sour cream and milk.
+- In a spouted measuring cup, combine sour cream and milk.

-- In a small bowl, combine the blueberries with the remaining 2 Tablespoons of flour, tossing well to ensure all berries are coated in flour.
-Using a rubber spatula, gently fold the blueberries into the batter.
+- Using a rubber spatula, gently fold the blueberries into the batter.

-- Bake for 25 to 30 minutes, or until the tops are golden brown and a toothpick inserted in the middle of a muffin comes out clean.
+- Bake on the middle rack of your oven for 25 to 27 minutes, or until the tops are golden brown and a toothpick inserted in the middle of a muffin comes out clean.

 - Cool in the pan, placed on a wire cooling rack, for 10 minutes.
 Remove muffins from the pan and serve warm.